wouter-veeken/wouter.tech/content/blog/why-you-shouldnt-use-readability-scores.md

 - **Ratio of passive vs. active constructions.** Passive voice is harder to process than active voice.
 You can't always avoid passive voice (nor should you), but I would try to keep the ratio of passive to active constructions to no more than 1:6.

 - **Ratio of adverbs vs. verbs; adjectives vs. nouns.** Clear documentation is light on adverbs and adjectives.
-The information conveyed by these words is often not relevant, but when it is, they can signal that you're packing too much information into a single sentence.
+The information conveyed by these words is often not relevant, and when it is, they can signal that you're packing too much information into the sentence.
 I'd aim for a ratio of no more than 1:5 for both adjectives:nouns and adverbs:verbs.

 - **Ratio of code vs. prose.** The core of good developer documentation is good sample code.
 Readers will forgive a surprising amount of bad writing if it's surrounding blocks of clear, usable code.
 I'd say a good code:prose ratio is at least 50:50, but that is basically a guess and will not be true for every type of doc.